wpilibsuite/frc-docs/source/docs/software/pathplanning/trajectory-tutorial/creating-drive-subsystem.rst

       :linenos:
       :lineno-start: 43

 It is very important to use the ``setVoltage()`` method rather than the ordinary ``set()`` method, as this will automatically compensate for battery "voltage sag" during operation.
-Since our feedforward voltages are physically-meaningful (as they are based on measured characterization data), this is essential to ensuring their accuracy.
+Since our feedforward voltages are physically-meaningful (as they are based on measured identification data), this is essential to ensuring their accuracy.